Modules

 The Growing Drone Market: 2018 and Beyond

-Prior to 2016, drone operators needed to acquire a pilot’s license, but a new law introduced by the Federal Aviation Administration (FAA) relaxed that requirement.
+Before 2016, drone operators needed to acquire a pilot’s license, but a new law introduced by the Federal Aviation Administration (FAA) relaxed that requirement.
 Now, potential users must pass a written aeronautical knowledge test.

 As a result of the change, the FAA expects the number of commercial drones in the air to expand from 42,000 in 2016 to about 442,000 by 2021.

-Cellular Connectivity and Communication is Key
+Cellular Connectivity and Communication Is Key

-Most early drones were controlled via hand-held radio transmitter.
+Most early drones were controlled via hand-held radio transmitters.
 Flights were restricted to the radius of radio signal reception, usually only a few miles.
 An interrupted signal or a flight too far from the controller could cause an operator to lose control of the aircraft.

 Today, many drone manufacturers are placing cellular modules in their devices.

-Drones with 4G connectivity can travel much greater distances and send photos, video, and other data back to the controller in real-time.
+Drones with 4G connectivity can travel much greater distances and send photos, video and other data back to the controller in real time.

-Partner With a Trusted Provider
+Partner with a Trusted Provider

 Before you adapt or design a drone for the public safety market, identify a cellular communications partner and tap into their expertise.